AGiantSquid/bazel_python_namespace_bug/README.md

 # Bazel Python Namespace Bug

+This repo is documentation to explain this Bazel issue: https://github.com/bazelbuild/bazel/issues/15263

-This project is attempting to use a python namespace package `acme_corp`.
+This project was started as an attempt to use a python namespace package `acme_corp` in a monorepo managed by Bazel.

 Here is the directory structure:
 ```